Joseph A. Perrone, DMD, MD

 A life of learning

 Soon, Dr. Perrone relocated to Pittsburgh for both residency and medical school at the University of Pittsburgh Medical Center.
 There he excelled and completed his medical school clerkships with honors and provided excellent surgical care to his patients.
 Dr. Perrone eventually became Chief Resident his 6th and final year of residency.
-After completing residency training, Dr. Perrone moved back to Connecticut to join Milford and Derby Oral and Maxillofacial Surgeons.
+After completing residency training, Dr. Perrone moved back to Connecticut to join Milford & Derby Oral & Maxillofacial Surgery.
 He currently maintains privileges at both Milford Hospital and Yale New Haven Hospital, where he is a clinical attending with the oral and maxillofacial surgery residency.

 Commitment to excellence